razgarabedi/Forumify/README.md

     sudo certbot renew --dry-run
     ```

-Your ForumLite application should now be accessible via your domain, served by Nginx with the Next.js application running in the background.
+Your Rexerium Forum application should now be accessible via your domain, served by Nginx with the Next.js application running in the background.
 Consider using a process manager like PM2 to keep your `npm start` process running reliably.

 ## Getting Started

 1.  **Register the First User (Admin):** Navigate to the registration page (`/register`).
 The first account created will automatically have administrative privileges.
 2.  **Default Admin Credentials (if DB was initialized empty):** If the database was empty upon first application start and the automatic schema initialization created the default admin user, you can log in with:
-    *   **Email:** `admin@forumlite.com`
+    *   **Email:** `admin@rexerium.com`
     *   **Password:** `password123`
     *   It is **highly recommended** to change this password immediately after logging in.
 3.  **Explore:**